jaysa68/mkdocs-berkeleyfee/docs/index.md

 ---
-title: "Overall Cost of Attendance"
+title: "Home"
 ---

 Note that these charts depict fees **per semester** for the academic year 2025-26.

-## Undergraduate Student Cost of Attendance
+## 2025-26 Undergraduate Student Cost of Attendance

 === "2025-26 Cohort"
     === "Resident Undergrad"